unisonweb/share/README.md

 This is the Unison Codebase that powers [Unison Share](https://share.unison-lang.org)

-Submit libraries you'd want hosted there as Unison PRs
+Submit libraries you'd want hosted there as Unison PRs.

 ## Hacktoberfest 2021